coleifer/huey/README.rst

 supports:

-* multi-process, multi-thread or greenlet task execution
+* multi-process, multi-thread or greenlet task execution models
-* scheduled execution at a given time
+* schedule tasks to execute at a given time, or after a given delay
-* periodic execution, like a crontab
+* schedule recurring tasks, like a crontab
-* retrying tasks that fail
+* retry tasks that fail automatically
 * task result storage

 .. image:: http://i.imgur.com/2EpRs.jpg